tgranat/vstplugin_dev/ggconvolver/README.md

 I'm using the WDL convolution engine from https://www.cockos.com/wdl/.

-A subset of files copied into this repository from https://github.com/justinfrankel/WDL.
+A subset of WDL files needed have been copied from https://github.com/justinfrankel/WDL.

 ```
 Copyright (C) 2005 and later Cockos Incorporated